SumaiyaNishat/B12-A5-Emergency-Hotline/readme.md

 3. What is **Event Bubbling** and how does it work?
 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
 5. What is the difference between **preventDefault() and stopPropagation()** methods?
+## Answer
+1. document.getElementById(id) - Selects a single element by its id. document.getElementsByClassName(className) - Selects all elements with the given class. document.querySelector(selector) - Selects the first matching element based on a CSS selector. document.querySelectorAll(selector) - Selects all matching elements using a CSS selector.\

+2. const p = document.createElement("p"); // create a new paragraph element
+p.textContent = "This is a paragraph."; // set
+document.body.appendChild(p); // add

+3. Event Bubbling is when an event starts on a child element and then bubbles up to its parent elements.
+When clicking a button also triggers the click event on its parent div.

+4. Event Delegation is when a parent element handles events for its child elements.
+It is useful because it reduces the number of event listeners and also works for elements added dynamically.

+5. preventDefault() → stops the browser from doing its usual action (like opening a link or submitting a form). stopPropagation() → stops the event from moving up to parent elements.
 ---

 ## 🧪 Challenges Part (10 Marks)